PhilipDiessner/tidydataexercise/Codebook.md

 where the label is added to the variable name

-* Features are normalized and bounded within [-1,1] to the gravitational constant g
+* Features are normalized and bounded within [-1,1] (acceleration to the gravitational constant g, gyroscope units are rad/seg.
 * Each feature vector is a row on the text file.

-"subject" denotes the one of the 30 test subjects the data was taken from
-"activity" decribes the activity done taking the data (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+"subject" denotes the one of the 30 test subjects the data was taken from ranging from 1 to 30 "activity" decribes the activity done taking the data (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)